19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Chosen Statistics/Wisdom.md

 Abbreviated as **WIS**

-Your wisdom represents your willpower, perception, and connection to your soul.
+A character's wisdom represents how good they are at perceiving and intuiting as well as their willpower.
 The following [Checks](../../Game%20Procedures/Check.md) and systems use wisdom.

 - Resisting non-physical magic effects
 - How many [Fatigue Points](../Derived%20Statistics/Fatigue%20Points.md) you have
-- Certain spell effects, [Deities](../../Magic/Spells/Deities/Deities.md), and magical artifacts
 - Maintaining [Concentration](../../Magic/Concentration.md)
+- Certain [Deities](../../Magic/Spells/Deities/Deities.md) allow their followers to use their Wisdom for [Spellcasting](../../Magic/Spellcasting.md)
 - Perception

 Other use cases that fall in line with these according to referee discretion may also use **WIS**